diontu/WEB-DEVELOPMENT-ROADMAP/README.md

 ### 3. Why it's important
 As these computers are connected, this means that we are able to send information from one computer to another.
 This is important in web development because we, as web developers, develop websites and in order for someone else on another computer to see the website you built, the website has to be sent to their computer.
 ### 4. How much I need to know?
 I've simplified the above explanation of the internet so that you can understand the main idea of the idea (which is the sending of information).
 IMO, the explanation in [3.
 Why it's important](#3-why-its-important) is enough for web development.
 It's not required that you know exactly how the internet infrastructure is set up or how it first got started.
-However, I do believe that you should come back to this and understand the internet have a better grasp of how the internet works through the [resources](#5-resources) listed.
+However, I do believe that you should come back to this and understand the internet to have a better grasp of how the internet works through the [resources](#5-resources) listed.
 ### 5. Resources
 - The internet, explained ([https://www.vox.com/2014/6/16/18076282/the-internet][understanding-the-internet-resource-0])
 - How Does the Internet Work: A Step-by-Step Pictorial ([https://www.hp.com/us-en/shop/tech-takes/how-does-the-internet-work][understanding-the-internet-resource-1])